Knworks/quiqnotes/README.md

 # Quiq Notes

-A VS Code extension that lets you create notes from the Command Palette in a minimal number of steps.
+This is an extension that allows you to quickly create template-based notes from the command palette.
-By configuring templates, you can easily standardize the format of your notes.

 ## Quick Start